 Unfortunately, childhood cancer remains the leading cause of non-accidental death in children in the United States.
 However, great strides have been made in the treatment of childhood cancer and in the outcomes for children who are diagnosed with cancer as well as blood disorders.
 Approximately one in every 250 adults under age 55 has survived childhood cancer-providing much hope for both pediatric cancer patients and their parents.

-Texas Children's Cancer and Hematology Centers, world renowned for its clinical care, research and education, offers innovative therapies for all forms of childhood cancer and blood disorders.
-Physicians-scientists at Texas Children's Cancer and Hematology Centers are working relentlessly to improve the outcome for all patients afflicted with these diseases and to develop and perfect new treatment approaches that emanate from some of their most extraordinary scientific insights and discoveries.
+Texas Children's Cancer and Hematology Center, world renowned for its clinical care, research and education, offers innovative therapies for all forms of childhood cancer and blood disorders.
+Physician-scientists at Texas Children's Cancer and Hematology Center are working relentlessly to improve the outcome for all patients afflicted with these diseases and to develop and perfect new treatment approaches that emanate from some of their most extraordinary scientific insights and discoveries.

-I hope that our website gives you a greater understanding of Texas Children's Cancer and Hematology Centers and the compassion that is the cornerstone of our approach to patient care.
+I hope that our website gives you a greater understanding of Texas Children's Cancer and Hematology Center and the compassion that is the cornerstone of our approach to patient care.

 Susan M. Blaney, MD

 Elise C. Young Chair of Pediatric Oncology, Baylor College of Medicine